How to create a multi-vendor marketplace website

 - Maintenance – keeping your themes and plugins up to date will regularly require attention.
 At scale, the cost of hosting and maintenance is considerable.

-- Custom-building new features – though it’s possible to customize the Wordpress codebase, building entire new features is much more challenging than with API-based solutions like Sharetribe Flex.
+- Custom-building new features – though it’s possible to customize the WordPress codebase, building entirely new features is much more challenging than with API-based solutions like a self-hosted Sharetribe marketplace.

-These eCommerce tools are great for building a standard eCommerce website, but you’ll likely encounter limitations when trying to add marketplace features.
+These eCommerce tools are great for building a standard eCommerce website, but you’ll likely encounter limitations when adding multi-vendor features.
 Let’s explore the pros and cons.

 - Features – powerful features for regular eCommerce sites, as well as a suite of apps that you can use to add new features to your store.